GluuFederation/docs-gg-prod/docs/source/admin-guide/getting-started.md

 # Getting started with GG Admin GUI

-This guide will describe you to use Gluu Gateway Admin UI to configure the upstream application with Kong, added plugin and security configuration.
+This guide will explain how to use Gluu Gateway's admin UI to configure upstream applications, add plugins and set security configurations.

 ## Dashboard - Kong Proxy Details

-The first section on the top of the navigation is the dashboard.
-This section shows application credentials and configuration details.
-Let's take a look by sections wise.
+The dashboard provides application credentials and configuration details, including the following:

 1. **Global Info:** shows the oxd OP Client credentials which is used to log in to GG UI.
 GG UI is just a UI to configure the Kong and plugins. which are protected using OpenID Connect flow.
 It shows the `OXD Id`, `Client Id` and `Client Secret` used by GG UI.
 This credentials has been created during installation step.